-Thanks to the support of the L’Oréal Fund for Women, Action Education is developing a training and socio-professional integration project that supports young single Malagasy mothers towards a better future in disadvantaged urban neighborhoods of Antananarivo.
+Thanks to the support of the L'Oréal Fund for Women, Action Education is developing a training and socio-professional integration project that supports young single Malagasy mothers toward a better future in disadvantaged urban neighborhoods of Antananarivo.

 The Sandratra project, developed by Action Education in Madagascar with the support of the L'Oréal Fund for Women, aims to contribute to the socio-economic integration of 900 young single mothers out of school, aged 15 to 29 years.
 Ultimately, the situation of these women and their children, living in disadvantaged neighborhoods in Antananarivo, will be markedly improved, as will the image and representation of women in Malagasy society.

 In Madagascar, a large number of young girls become mothers at a very young age (32% of girls aged 15-19 have at least one child).
 Frequently stigmatized and rejected by society because of their low level of education, they therefore find themselves destitute, without psychological or financial support.

 " I had to interrupt my studies in the ninth grade because of my accidental pregnancy.
 After giving birth, I had to put up with the mockery and reproach from my familysays Juliana, 20, single mother of 3-year-old boy, Joey.
 I was not given money on the pretext that it was my fault that I had become pregnant and had a child without a husband ...
 At that time, I no longer left the house because I was ashamed of my situation.
 Since then, I have been doing people's laundry, day to day, to support myself and my son.
 I would of course like to work and improve my current situation; but to this day, I do not yet see how to do it... ".